gestimation/cifmodeling/README.md

 A user-specified model formula in `Event()` or `Surv()` is first parsed by `util_read_surv()` to extract the time-to-event, the event indicator, optional weights, and any strata variable.
-Those components are then passed to the back-end estimators implemented in `src/calculateKM.cpp`.
-The C++ routine supports both weighted and stratified data, so the heavy lifting for Kaplan–Meier estimates (and associated at-risk, event, and censor counts) happens efficiently regardless of how the input was specified.
-For competing-risks data, `cifcurve()` builds inverse-probability-of-censoring weights to calculate Aalen–Johansen estimates by calling `calculateAJ()`, which reuses the Kaplan–Meier estimates for censoring from `calculateKM()`.
+Those components are then passed to the back-end estimators implemented in `src/calculateAJ_Rcpp.cpp`.
+The C++ routine supports both weighted and stratified data, so the heavy lifting for Kaplan–Meier or Aalen–Johansen estimates (and associated at-risk, event, and censor counts) happens efficiently regardless of how the input was specified.

-The `error` argument determines how standard errors are computed.
-For survival data (`outcome.type = "SURVIVAL"`) it maps to Greenwood or Tsiatis estimators inside `calculateKM()`, while competing-risks data (`outcome.type = "COMPETING-RISK"`) delegates to `calculateAalenDeltaSE()` where `"aalen"` reproduces the classic Aalen variance and `"delta"` implements the delta method.
-Standard errors are passed to `calculateCI()`, which also provides the requested transformation-based confidence bounds.
+- The `error` argument determines how standard errors are computed.
+For survival data (`outcome.type = "SURVIVAL"`) it maps to Greenwood (default) or Tsiatis estimators, while for competing-risks data (`outcome.type = "COMPETING-RISK"`) `"aalen"` reproduces the classic Aalen standard errors and `"delta"` implements the delta method.

 ### Variance and confidence interval options for cifcurve()